mrchantey/forky/docs/src/gamai/index.md

 }
 ```

+> `gamai` uses the same naming conventions as UI libraries like react or yew:
+> - `node_systems` have snake_case
+> - `tree_builders` have PascalCase

 ### Node Systems

-Any Bevy system can be used as a node, but usually we want to know whether it is in a running state.
-Node systems are bevy systems that also accept a single `AiNode` type argument, giving them access to the components that they need to communicate with parents and children.
-They are used to either run some behaviour (leaf nodes) or decide which child should run (selectors).
+Any Bevy system can be used as a node, but usually we want to know whether it is in a running state for a given entity.
+Node systems are bevy systems that also accept an `AiNode` type argument, giving them access to the components that they need to communicate with parents and children.

+Node Systems can be used to either run some behaviour (actions) or decide which child should run (selectors).

 ```rs
 #[node_system]